IDMNYU/IDMPEDALS/docs/pedals.md

 ## Dynamics

 Dynamics effects work primarily by changing the *gain* of the input signal.
 Dynamics-based processing techniques, like equalization, are central to audio production, and effects such as *compression*, *limiting*, and *noise gates* are used in live sound reinforcement, broadcast production, recording, and mastering.
+Generally, one important common factor in dynamics processing is the articulation of a *key* signal, usually via an envelope follower; this signal gives the rest of the circuit an understanding of the overall volume of the input, which then influences how the real signal is attenuated or amplified.
+In pedal design, dynamics processors are often first in the effects chain to provide *compression* on the instrument signal, levelling its dynamic range, or *gating* to reduce noise.
+With these algorithms, creative effects are possible, often by using sidechain inputs for the key signal.

 ### Dyn Tremolo